 Following its IPO in March 2017, Snap Inc (NYSE: SNAP) had a tough time of things for many years.
 The lack of progress at the company and the actions of its competitors led to people becoming pessimistic about Snapchat’s future.

-The company also recently announced a new Spotlight feature that aims to compete with the likes of TikTok and Instagram Reels, with the share price hitting record highs after this news.
+In the fourth quarter of 2020, the company launched a new Spotlight feature that aims to compete with the likes of TikTok and Instagram Reels, with the share price hitting record highs after this news.
 As Snap tries to catch up to its rivals in the short-form video space, to date, the firm has paid out $130 million to creators to encourage more people to use the addition.

 With robust advertising demand during the pandemic and many media companies seeing a lot of success from offering shows on Snapchat, there is plenty to be optimistic about.
 The financial outlook for the rest of 2021 and beyond looks strong and as a result, it is definitely a potential growth stock despite recently hitting all-time highs.

-Okay, Facebook (NASDAQ: FB) can no longer be considered as a growth stock.
+Okay, Facebook (NASDAQ: FB) can no longer be considered a growth stock.
 However, there is certainly great growth potential on the table.
 Since its shares declined at the start of the pandemic, the company’s share price has regularly hit new highs, despite the odd bit of volatility.

-Facebook has outlined concerns that the shift over to digital advertising and online shopping might not last in 2021 as physical businesses get back up and running.
+Previously, Facebook has outlined concerns that the shift over to digital advertising and online shopping might not last as physical businesses get back up and running.
 There are also worries about potential new regulations that might curtail Facebook’s operations, as well as ongoing privacy lawsuits.
 The biggest concern though is Apple’s new iOS 14.5 update which will massively curb the company’s ability to make money off of iPhone user data.
 However, Facebook has allayed these concerns and reassured investors that its revenue is in safe hands.

-However, it is still one of the most popular online advertising networks in the world and it only looks like getting bigger as more and more businesses focus their attention online.
+It is still one of the most popular online advertising networks in the world and it only looks like getting bigger as more and more businesses focus their attention online.
 As well as this, Facebook is making great strides in the hardware space as its Oculus subsidiary continues to dominate the virtual reality space.
 Facebook is definitely a worthwhile investment as it continues to expand its product line and enter new industries.

 MyWallSt operates a full disclosure policy.
 MyWallSt staff currently holds long positions in companies mentioned above.
 Read our full disclosure policy here.